Tuesday, January 31, 2023

 If your lumbar support pillow is too thick, squash it down to make it more flexible.

 This works ok at supporting neutral postures, but only at a 6/10 level.
 You’ll get more comfortable and consistent support with your back flat against the backrest.
-To achieve this with a cheap lumbar pillow, I used this method:
+To achieve this with a cheap lumbar pillow, I used these steps:

 1. Remove the lumbar cushion from your gaming chair.